 Your Ultimate Guide to Byron Bay

-So, if you’re thinking about visiting Byron Bay, here’s a Byron Bay guide to help you make the most of your time in the town.
+So, if you’re planning a Byron Bay road trip, here’s a comprehensive guide to Byron Bay to help you make the most of your time in the town.

 As aforementioned, Byron Bay is a popular stop on an east coast road trip, and it’s just a short detour from the main highway from Sydney to Brisbane.